424: Manos, the Hands of Fate

 A line from the Tammy Wynette song “Stand By Your Man.”
 Sample lyrics: “Sometimes it’s hard to be a woman/Giving all your love to just one man/You'll have bad times/And he'll have good times/Doing things that you don't understand …”

-You know what this movie really needs is Marc Singer.
+You know what this movie really needs? –What’s that? –Marc Singer. –Oh, yeah!

 Marc Singer is a hunky actor best known for his title role in the 1982 film The Beastmaster.

 The campy ’60s TV series Batman often put up colorful title cards with words like “KAPOW!” and “BAM!” during fight scenes.
 (Thanks to Lewis Micbee, a.k.a.
 Rev. Marcus Burkhard, for this reference.)